 Excuses for missed classes due to illness are not provided by the Health Center.
 Students must speak directly to their instructors.

 For emergencies, the local ambulance service (911) will be called.
 Students are responsible for the transportation to off-campus medical appointments and non-emergent trips to the hospital.
 For non-emergent transport to the hospital or urgent care when a student is unable to find a ride, a voucher system for taxi service is available.
-To access this service, students should contact the Health Services staff at the Shroyer Health Center, Monday to Friday, 8 a.m.–5 p.m. when the College is in session
+To access this service, students should contact the health services staff at the Shroyer Health Center, Monday to Friday, 8 a.m.–5 p.m. when the College is in session; after hours and week ends, contact residential life or public safety staff.

 Campus Network and Servers

-A high-speed data network connects all of the buildings on campus, including the library, academic and administrative facilities, and residence halls.
+A high-speed data network connects all of the campus buildings, including the library, academic and administrative facilities, and residence halls.
 Wireless access to the campus network is also available in all buildings and residence halls, and many locations outdoors.
 The servers on campus provide users with access to electronic mail, statistical analysis (SPSS), eLearning software (Blackboard), quantitative software (Mathematica), administrative information, library and other databases, compilers, shared laser printers, and Internet resources.

 Students may forward their LVC email to a non-LVC email service at their own risk.
 The College neither guarantees nor takes responsibility for the delivery, security, or privacy of email messages once they leave the LVC network or LVC-hosted services.